AnonymityHE/MAIE-5221-NLP-Final-Intelligent-Search-Engine/docs/PRESENTATION_SCRIPT.md

 ## Opening (30 seconds)

-Good afternoon, everyone.
+Hi, everyone.
 Today we're presenting **Jude** - a voice-first AI agent that brings together multiple cutting-edge NLP technologies.
 Instead of walking you through slides, we've built an interactive web application that demonstrates everything in real-time.
 Let me show you.

 ---